earnestt1234/FED3_Viz/Manual.md

   That being said, I would enjoy discussing (on GitHub) and possibly including any proposed changes which significantly contribute to the readable or speed of the code.
 Aside from that, sharing code may be useful for other users.

 - __What are the `**kwargs` doing in plot function definitions? __  [These are "star keyword arguments"](https://realpython.com/python-kwargs-and-args/).
 In general, they allow Python functions to accept a variable number of arguments.
-Every time FED3 Viz creates a plot, it gets the current state of *all* settings and converts them into a dictionary of arguments (where the key is an argument name and the value is an argument value, like a number or a string); these arguments are passed to the selected plotting function.
+Every time FED3 Viz creates a plot, it gets the current state of *all* settings and converts them into a dictionary (`dict`) of arguments (where the key is an argument name and the value is an argument value, like a number or a string); these arguments are passed to the selected plotting function.
 Arguments that aren't explicitly named in that function definition will be passed as  `**kwargs`; they do not get used but they also do not produce an error.
-This system allows FED3 Viz settings to easily affect multiple plotting functions, and saves some verbosity in the GUI code.  *Basically, `**kwargs` are needed in the context of the application, but they are unnecessary (and can be deleted\*) in the returned Plot Code*.
-In general, it's confusing and redundant to include `**kwargs` (or `*args`) if they are not being used (hence), but this is a peculiar case.
+This system allows FED3 Viz settings to easily affect multiple plotting functions, and saves some verbosity in the GUI code.
+Previously, this was their only function in FED3 Viz, but as of v0.3.0, all plotting functions can take an `ax` keyword argument, which can be a preexisting `matplotlib.axes.Axes` to draw the plot on.
+There are other small cases where the application genuinely passes arguments as `**kwargs`.

-  *The only exceptions to this are the average line plot functions (`average_plot_ondatetime()`, `average_plot_ontime()`, and `average_plot_onstart()`, which do treat `retrieval_threshold` as a genuine additional key-word argument!

 - **I can't load some settings, or my settings look weird.**  This could be an issue with altered setting files, or settings files with which have entries that don't match the application.
 Please redownload the `DEFAULT.CSV` and `LAST_USED.CSV` files from GitHub and replace them in your FED3 Viz folder.
 Alternatively, try to save new settings from the application to overwrite the `DEFAULT.CSV` file.